Vasav-Trehan/Py-learn/README.md

-# A crispy way to find the factorial of a number.
+# A crispy way to find the factorial of a number through PYTHON.

 def factorial(num):
     return num < 2 or num * factorial(num-1)